devchia254/flight-movement-app-v1/README.md

 #### Services

-This folder contains functions and classes that handles most of the HTTP requests to the backend.
+This folder contains functions and classes that handles all of the HTTP requests/responses to the backend.

 ### Project Flow: React Router, Axios & Local Storage